Tbilisi Metro: Operation

-As of 2018, the system consists of two lines, serving 23 stations, operating on 27.3 km of the route and 62.5 km of the track.
+As of 2018, the system consists of two lines, serving 23 stations, operating on 27.3 km of the route and 62.5 km of track.
 Of the 23 stations, 21 stations are below ground and two are surface level.
 Of the subterranean stations, 17 are deep level and 4 are shallows.
 The former comprises 6 pylon stations, 5 columns and 6 single vaults (built to the Leningrad Technology).
 The shallow stations consist of three pillar trepans and one single vault (Kharkiv Technology).
 Due to Tbilisi's uneven landscape, the Metro, particularly the Akhmeteli-Varketili line, has one surface-level section.

 An estimated total of 105.6 million people used the Metro annually as of 2005, though the actual figure by 2012 was closer to 94 million.
 Carrying them are a fleet of 170 Soviet-built rail cars, consisting of the 81–717/714 and Еzh3 models, which have been modernised since 2000 (using the Czech blueprint of the 81-71M) and operate from two depots.
 Station platforms are approximately 102 meters in length, and built to accommodate five-carriage trains, though four-car trains operate on both lines of the subway system.